Amy Alsop

-Amy Alsop is a Canadian Paralympian from Saskatoon.
+Amy Alsop (born June 30, 1978) is a Canadian Paralympian from Saskatoon.
 She is a two-time Paralympic gold medalist for goalball.

 Early life

 Alsop was born with only 10 per cent of her vision and used Canadian National Institute for the Blind services to gain independence.
 While learning to swim, Alsop met the coach of the local goalball team who encouraged her to join the sport.

 Career

 Alsop joined the Canadian National goalball team in 1997.
 She competed in the 2000 Summer Paralympics where she won a gold medal in Goalball.

 Alsop was again selected to compete with Team Canada at the 2004 Summer Paralympics, where she won another gold medal by only allowing in 1.5 goals on 419 shots.
 As a result, she was nominated by Saskatchewan Blind Sports for the 2004 Athlete of the Month Award.
+She captained Team Canada at the 2008 Summer Paralympics, where the team placed fifth.